centrahq/api-documentation/pages/04.guides/erp-with-gql/docs.md

 ### Removing size charts

 If you have to.
-It's better than adjust existing charts, usually.
+It's better than adjusting existing charts, usually.

 #### Request